BadMagic100/TheRealJournalRando/README.md

 A Hollow Knight mod that adds Hunter's Journal Entries and Hunter's Notes to the randomization pool.
-This mod adds items and locations for every journal entry that is not included in base rando/itemchanger, with the following exceptions of Shade, which is always granted when gaining the Hunter's journal to prevent the UI from breaking.
+This mod adds items and locations for every journal entry that is not included in base rando/itemchanger, with the exception of Shade, which is automatically granted as usual when gaining the Hunter's Journal.

 This readme is broken into 3 major sections:
 * [Items, Costs, and Locations](#Items-Costs-and-Locations) explains the ItemChanger items, locations, and costs added